 Do you offer a master's degree in adolescence education?

 Yes!
-Our Master of Arts in Teaching degree (M.A.T.) means that an Ithaca College student is able to attend IC for one additional year and graduate with a master's degree and teacher certification for grades 7-12 in a specific content area.
+Our Master of Arts in Teaching degree (M.A.T.) allows Ithaca College students to apply to attend IC for one additional year and graduate with a master's degree and a recommendation for teacher certification for grades 7-12 in a specific content area.
 It is also possible for those with an undergraduate degree from another institution to apply for admission to our M.A.T.
 Program.
 The M.A.T.
-Program is a one-year intensive program beginning in the summer each year and is under the direction of Dr. Linda Hanrahan, Chair of Graduate Programs in Education.
-If you would like additional information on this program, please see the Graduate Studies website or email: email@example.com.
+Program is a one-year intensive program beginning in the summer each year and is under the direction of Dr. Peter Martin, Chair of Graduate Programs in Education.
+If you would like additional information about this program, please see the Graduate Studies website or email: firstname.lastname@example.org.

 Do you offer elementary education?

 Yes!
 Ithaca College offers a graduate program in elementary education.
-You can attend Ithaca College, major in a subject in any of the humanities or sciences, and then apply to the Master of Science (M.S.) degree in Childhood Education.
-You will also be able to start taking some education courses as an undergraduate.
-Or, if you have an appropriate undergraduate degree from another college, you can attend Ithaca College just for the graduate degree in childhood education.
+As an undergraduate at Ithaca College, you can major in a subject in any of the humanities or sciences, and then apply to the Master of Science (M.S.) degree in Childhood Education for a fifth year of study at IC.
+You will also be able to start taking some education courses as an undergraduate, or perhaps you might decide to minor in Education.
+If you have an appropriate undergraduate degree from another college, you can attend Ithaca College just for the graduate degree in childhood education.
 Information about this program is available at the Graduate Studies website.
-Dr. Linda Hanrahan is also in charge of this program; you can contact her office at firstname.lastname@example.org.
+Dr. Peter Martin is also in charge of this program; you can contact him for more information at email@example.com.

 Can I meet some of the students and faculty in your program?

 Absolutely.
-You can make an appointment to visit campus, sit in on classes, meet faculty and students, and discuss the program with Professor Jeane Copenhaver-Johnson, Chair, or Professor Linda Hanrahan, Chair of Graduate Programs.
+You can make an appointment to visit campus, sit in on classes, meet faculty and students, and discuss our programs with Professor Jeane Copenhaver-Johnson, Chair, or Professor Peter Martin, Chair of Graduate Programs.
 Just call 607 274 3608 to set up an appointment.
-In the meantime, if you have questions, feel free to email Professor Jeane Copenhaver-Johnson.
+In the meantime, if you have questions, feel free to email Professor Jeane Copenhaver-Johnson or Professor Peter Martin.